cschreib/fastpp/README.md

 ## More output options
  * ```SFR_AVG```: possible values are any positive number, which define the averaging time for the output SFR (in Myr).
 The default is ```0```, and the output SFR is the "instantaneous" SFR at the chosen age of the corresponding template, as in FAST.
 This is not necessarily a good choice, because photometry alone is mostly unable to distinguish variations of SFR on timescales lower than a hundred million years.
 For this reason in FAST++ you have the option to average the SFRs over an arbitrary interval of time prior to observation.
 This has no impact on the chosen best-fit SED, and only affects the value of the best-fit SFR (and its error bar).
+ * ```REST_MAG```: array of integers corresponding to IDs in the filter database.
+Much like EAzY, FAST++ can output rest-frame magnitudes (absolute magnitudes, at 10pc), which can be used to classify galaxies into broad classes (blue vs. red, or quiescent vs. star-forming).
+If you list some filter IDs in ```REST_MAG```, FAST++ will add new columns to the output catalog, listing the absolute magnitudes in these filters for each galaxy of the input catalog.
+The magnitudes are given in the AB system, using the zero point you specified in 'AB_ZEROPOINT'.
  * ```OUTPUT_COLUMNS```: array of strings determining which columns to show in the output file.
 The default is to show the same columns as FAST-IDL, namely, ```['id','z','ltau','metal','lage','Av','lmass','lsfr','lssfr','la2t','chi2']```.
 Possible values are:
      * ```'id'```: the ID of each galaxy, as in the photometric catalog
      * ```'chi2'```: the reduced chi squared of the best fit template